emiscode/nodejs-first-lib/README.md

 # nodejs-first-lib

-- read files with fs: sync, async/await promises
+- read files with fs api using sync and async approaches
-- extract links from a text file with regex
+- extract links from a text file with regex expression
+- validate each link with fetch api and promises